brenhinkeller/brenhinkeller.github.io/_fieldwork/098-werneckes-2019.md

 Neproterozoic and Paleozoic stratigraphy
 ---

-Led by the [Strauss group](https://sites.dartmouth.edu/strausslab/) and the YGS.
+With the [Strauss group](https://sites.dartmouth.edu/strausslab/) and the Yukon Geological Survey.

 ---